desihub/gpu_specter/README.md

 time srun -n 20 -c 2 -u python -u cpu_wrapper_specter.py -o out.fits
 ```

-# To run the gpu version (no mpi):
+# To run the gpu version:

-`time srun -u python -u gpu_wrapper_specter.py -o out.fits`
+`time srun -n 4 -c 2 -u python -u gpu_wrapper_specter.py -o out.fits`

-Right now it successfully runs on 1 cori gpu (and 1/8 skylake).
-The runtime is
-relatively long (~6 minutes) because the bundles are currently computed
-serially.
-For debugging/profiling we can add `--nspec 50` to process only two
-bundles, for example.
+For more info about running gpu version with mpi see our slides
+(desi_gpu_hackathon_slides.pdf).

 # Correctness checking

+**This is now broken afer our changes for pinned memory.**

 Since the answers are currently wrong with respect the real version of specter,
 unit/correctness testing is tricky.